 - Cutting edge research into circulating tumor DNA in liquid biopsiesM.

 - Identifying patients whose tumors harbor actionable somatic mutations who may be candidates for either approved anticancer therapies or clinical trials of investigational agents at the Princess Margaret.

 - Germline testing of blood samples with the support of genetic counselling for patients with inherited mutations in cancer predisposition genes, if required.
 Educating patients and their families on molecular profiling for cancer.

-- Organizing a regular Genomics Tumor Board which provides a forum for physicians and other health care team members to discuss complex cases and review new topics related to cancer genomics.
+- Hosting a regular Genomics Tumor Board which provides a forum for physicians and other health care team members to discuss complex cases and review new topics related to cancer genomics.

 - Integrating community oncology centres into the Princess Margaret research network by promoting patient referrals to the Cancer Genomics Program for the purpose of molecular profiling.

 - Developing infrastructure that allows Ontario clinical labs to expand their capacity for clinical molecular testing that will directly benefit patients in Ontario.

 - Development and validation of innovative molecular profiling techniques such as circulating tumor cell and circulating tumor DNA, ultimately applying them to the clinical setting.

 - Address scientifically relevant questions such as intratumor heterogeneity via molecular profiling of different tumor samples from different geographic areas at the same time, or samples over different time points.